veeracs/isomorphic-tools-seed/README.md

 npm install && npm run dev
 ```

-A universal seed for react projects using webpack.
+A universal seed for react projects using Express and Webpack.